AtoosaParsa/alife-2025/README.md

-# Bidirectional Communication Between Xenobot Cultures: Toward Collective Intelligence Across Biological Systems
+# Bidirectional Communication Between Xenobot Cultures?
+Toward Collective Intelligence Across Diverse Biological Systems

 This repository contains the source code and data for the experiments in the following paper: